• Skip to primary navigation

 Mariska Ramondino

-An easy homemade vegetable soup that is healthy, hearty, and full of healthy vegetables.
+An easy homemade chunky vegetable soup recipe that's healthy, hearty, and full of Italian flavors.
 It is also incredibly filling, perfect for lunch or dinner paired with farmer's bread or a salad on the side.

 5 from 2 votes